 So you find yourself in the market for one of the big-ticket items when it comes to being prepared to raise a child – the stroller.
-Not just any stroller, a jogging stroller, after all, you don’t need to let your little one stop you from your daily run, right?
-You’ve been to the stores near you and you’re home, exhausted by the seemingly endless choices.
+Not just any stroller, a jogging stroller, so your little one doesn’t stop you from your daily run.
 Now you need to decide if you take out a second mortgage and go for a premium jogging stroller, or spend just enough to get one that barely passes the safety ratings?

 Fear not.
 The Joovy Zoom 360 Ultralight jogging stroller fits in perfectly.
 It is priced to meet most budgets, yet retains luxury quality any parent rightly expects.
 Straight out of the box, it is as easy as the proverbial 1, 2, 3 – literally: